MondyBourham/Guru99-Banking-Testing/README.md

 # 🔪 Manual Testing Portfolio – Guru99 Online Banking Project

 This project is a self-practice manual testing effort based on the demo banking website provided by [Guru99](https://demo.guru99.com/).
-It was designed to build and demonstrate real-world QA skills, and prepare for the ISTQB Foundation Level exam.
+It was designed to build and demonstrate real-world QA skills,

 ---